Australian Dictionary of Biography

 This article was published:

-Jackey Jackey (d.1854), Aboriginal guide, was a member of a tribe of the Merton district near Muswellbrook.
-He was probably little more than a boy when at short notice in April 1848 he was selected to accompany the explorer Edmund Kennedy on his expedition in Cape York Peninsula.
-He soon acquired a reputation for hard work, sagacity and superb bushcraft; as privation and disaster gradually overcame the party he steadily emerged as one of its strongest members.
-The worse conditions became the more it seemed that he could be relied on.
-Finally a rear party was left at Weymouth Bay; Jackey and Kennedy pressed on towards Cape York, first with three others, then alone, only to find that they were trapped by the mangroves and swamps of the Escape River within a few miles of the waiting supply ship.
-There blacks attacked them and Kennedy was killed; still in danger Jackey buried him and then made his own escape.
+Galmahra (c.
+1833–1854), better known as Jackey Jackey, guide, was a member of an Aboriginal language group of the Merton district near Muswellbrook, New South Wales, possibly Wanarruwa.
+He was probably little more than a boy when, in April 1848, he was selected to accompany the explorer Edmund Kennedy on his expedition to Cape York Peninsula.
+He soon acquired a reputation for hard work, sagacity, and superb bushcraft.
+As privation and disaster gradually overcame the party, he steadily emerged as one of its strongest members.
+The worse conditions became, the more it seemed he could be relied on.
+Finally a rear party was left at Weymouth Bay; Jackey Jackey and Kennedy pressed on towards Cape York, first with three others, then alone, only to find that they were trapped by the mangroves and swamps of the Escape River within a few miles of the waiting supply ship.
+There Aboriginal warriors attacked them, and Kennedy was killed; although still in danger, Jackey Jackey buried him before making his own escape.
 With heroic tenacity he made his way at last to the supply ship, reaching it about a fortnight later on 23 December 1848.
-Though completely exhausted, he could not rest the first night of his return, but grieved for his dead master.
+He was completely exhausted, but could not rest the first night of his return, grieving for Kennedy.

-The deep rapport between Kennedy and Jackey was again demonstrated in May 1849 when under Captain T. Beckford Simpson Jackey served as guide on another expedition to trace any other survivors and find Kennedy's body.
-They were unsuccessful, but Simpson praised Jackey's skill, modesty, respectful manner and touching devotion to Kennedy's memory.
-Ominously, however, he referred to Jackey's one weakness: his 'fondness for ardent spirits'.
+The deep rapport between Kennedy and Jackey Jackey was further demonstrated in May 1849 when, under Captain T. Beckford Simpson, Jackey Jackey served as guide on an expedition to locate any other survivors and find Kennedy’s body.
+They were unsuccessful, but Simpson praised Jackey Jackey’s skill, modesty, respectful manner, and devotion to Kennedy’s memory.

 Select Bibliography